 - high-profile strategic documents

 - forms where a user needs to input information

 - structured data, for example spreadsheets or csv files

-- technical detailed documents unlikely to change, such as legislation
+- detailed technical documents unlikely to change

 If a PDF or other file is published on GOV.WALES, the decision must be based on these and supported by evidence from user research.
 This makes sure our content is user-focused.